hmalphettes/ubuntu-uncloud-recloud/README.markdown

+# Uncloud / Recloud
-# Ubuntu cloud images helper
+Ubuntu cloud images helper and EC2/Openstack AMI publisher

-## Ubuntu's cloud images
+## Uncloud

 Canonical provides a build of ubuntu setup for OpenStack Amazon EC2.
 These VMs are configured to run on EC2, consumes the EC2 init parameters and more.

 More info: [Canonical's cloud portal](http://cloud.ubuntu.com).

-## Uncloud the cloud images
 To run those ubuntu builds on a local hypervisor, some changes are necessary.
-The following script automates those changes.
+The uncloud script runs through those changes.

+## EC2-Recloud
+Import a ubuntu VM archive into EC2 and publish it as an EBS based AMI.

+# Uncloud
 ## Usage

     git clone http://github.com/hmalphettes/ubuntu-uncloud-recloud